FHPD Events

 Senior Academy

-The Senior Citizens’ Academy will celebrate its 32th year in 2024.
+The Senior Citizens’ Academy will celebrate its 34th year in 2025.
 This program meets in the early fall, one afternoon a week over six weeks to provide seniors with crime and safety information pertinent to their needs and interests.
 This is a very popular program for our seniors!
-The program is led by Officer Alex Joseph.
+The program is led by Detective Alex Joseph.